Prepared for DigitalOcean by Cloud Spectator LLC

 To summarize, DigitalOcean performed well for random write performance, while dominating random read tests.
 Google provided consistency for both read and write operations, while AWS displayed significantly lower write speeds compared to read along with universally high storage variation due to EBS burst.

 This section focuses on the compute and memory price-performance, or value.
 The values shown are linear and unweighted, using the multi-core performance scores (figures 10.1) and monthly price (tables 6.1 - 6.3).
 Higher scores indicate higher value for each USD spent by the tested VMs.

 The chart below summarizes all VM sizes evaluated for price-performance.
-Compute-optimized VMs are found in solid colors, while standard VMs are shown with a pattern fill.
+Compute-optimized VMs are found in solid colors, while Basic VMs are shown with a pattern fill.

 Figure 14.1 - CPU Price-Performance